Go Ad-Free

 Scientists from Estée Lauder also presented evidence that topical salicylic acid could protect skin from ultraviolet radiation damage (Journal of Cosmetic Science, Mar-Apr, 2006).
 Salicylic acid is available in some over-the-counter acne preparations, but it is not promoted for burn prevention.

 To prevent sunburn most effectively, avoid midday sun and use protective clothing and sunscreen.
-Taking aspirin first is certainly an interesting addition to this approach.
+Taking aspirin first is certainly an interesting addition to this approach, but only after checking with a physician to make sure it would be safe.

 Rate this article